Glossary of terms

 coregulation

-this is when the adult maintains a warm, calm approach whilst modelling emotional regulation strategies.
+This is when the adult maintains a warm, calm approach whilst modelling emotional regulation strategies.
 It is about the connection, trust and empathy following a child’s emotional response.

 Double empathy problem